Now I Can Die in Peace: Reviews

 Booklist starred its review and said Simmons' tone was a "refreshing, funny take on Boston's reversal of fortune."

 Summary

 Now I Can Die in Peace is a collection of Simmons' articles from 1999 to 2004.
 It chronicles events such as Pedro Martínez's 1999 Cy Young season, the loss to the New York Yankees in the 2003 ALCS, and the 2004 ALCS, when the Red Sox won the last 4 games after they lost the first three games of the series.
 It contains frequent pop culture references and comparisons to The Shawshank Redemption.
-One interesting article Simmons included in the book is not about baseball at all; it's his famous "Silence of the Rams" column that was written after the New England Patriots defeated St. Louis to win Super Bowl XXXVI.
+One interesting article Simmons included in the book is not about baseball at all; it's his famous "Silence of the Rams" column that was written after the New England Patriots defeated the St. Louis Rams to win Super Bowl XXXVI, which he watched live at the Superdome in New Orleans.
+It had been that column that Simmons entitled Now I Can Die in Peace before republishing it as Silence of the Rams in the book.
 Simmons wrote that if the "Fredo of the Boston sports scene" could win a championship, then it was possible for the Red Sox to someday end their then-84-year-long title drought.

+Re-releases included subsequent columns such as the Red Sox's next World Series win in 2007 against the Colorado Rockies.